Genus Hoplitis

 build exposed nests (e.g. some Hoplitis s. str.);

-have a cleptoparasitic behaviour (Bytinskia).
+have a cleptoparasitic behaviour (few Hoplitis s. str.).

 Similarly diverse is the nesting material used for the construction of cell partitions and nest plug or for building entire cells.
 Depending on the subgenus or species, mud and pebbles, leaf pulp, whole leaves, whole petals or pith are used alone or in diverse combinations.
-In contrast to the species of the Heriades group, for which the use of resin is widespread, the only Hoplitis species known to collect resin for cell construction is the Nearctic Hoplitis (Dasyosmia) biscutellae (Rust, 1980).
+In contrast to the species of the Heriades group, for which the use of resin is widespread, the only Hoplitis species known to collect resin for cell construction is the Nearctic Hoplitis (Alcidamea) biscutellae (Rust, 1980).

 Many Hoplitis species nesting in narrow cavities use the nesting material only to delimit the linearly arranged cells by walls and to plug the nest.
 Some of these species, especially when nesting in larger cavities, have the flexibility to arrange cells more irregularly by partially or wholly constructing also the walls of the cells.
-Other species invariably build their entire cells with foreign material (e.g. many Anthocopa species with whole petals, many Hoplitis s. str. species with mud and pebbles, some Alcidamea and Prionohoplitis species with whole leaves or leaf fragments, Hoplitis (Megalosmia) fulva with leaf pulp).
+Other species invariably build their entire cells with foreign material (e.g. many Anthocopa species with whole petals, many Hoplitis s. str. species with mud and pebbles, some Alcidamea species with whole leaves or leaf fragments, Hoplitis (Alcidamea) fulva with leaf pulp).

 Flower preferences